bet4a/d3wiki/Force-Layout.md

 If *charge* is specified, sets the charge strength to the specified value.
 If *charge* is not specified, returns the current charge strength, which defaults to -30.
 If *charge* is a constant, then all nodes have the same charge.
 Otherwise, if *charge* is a function, then the function is evaluated for each node (in order), being passed the node and its index, with the `this` context as the force layout; the function's return value is then used to set each node's charge.
 The function is evaluated whenever the layout [starts](Force-Layout#wiki-start).

 A negative value results in node repulsion, while a positive value results in node attraction.
 For graph layout, negative values should be used; for [*n*-body simulation](http://mbostock.github.com/protovis/ex/nbody.html), positive values can be used.
 All nodes are assumed to be infinitesimal points with equal charge and mass.
 Charge forces are implemented efficiently via the [Barnes–Hut algorithm](http://arborjs.org/docs/barnes-hut), computing a [quadtree](Quadtree-Geom) for each tick.
 Setting the charge force to zero disables computation of the quadtree, which can noticeably improve performance if you do not need n-body forces.

+<a name="chargeDistance" href="#wiki-chargeDistance">#</a> force.<b>chargeDistance</b>([<i>distance</i>])

+If *distance* is specified, sets the maximum distance over which charge forces are applied.
+If *distance* is not specified, returns the current maximum charge distance, which defaults to infinity.
+Specifying a finite charge distance improves the performance of the force layout and produces a more localized layout; distance-limited charge forces are especially useful in conjunction with custom gravity.
+For an example, see [“Constellations of Directors and their Stars”](http://www.nytimes.com/newsgraphics/2013/09/07/director-star-chart/) (_The New York Times_).

 <a name="theta" href="Force-Layout#wiki-theta">#</a> force.<b>theta</b>([<i>theta</i>])